meinside/meinside.github.io/_posts/2015-12-07-Lets-Encrypt-with-Go-ACME-Client-Utilities.md

 ### B. Request certificates for your host

-Restart the web server and request for your domain.
+Stop the web server for a moment and request for your domain.

 {% highlight bash %}
-$ sudo service apache2 restart
+$ sudo systemctl stop apache2
 $ sudo `which acmetool` want subdomain.mydomain.com
 {% endhighlight %}